Peer pressure: Rwandan genocide

 The Rwandan genocide occurred in 1994, with ethnic violence between the Hutu and Tutsi ethnicities.
 The primary belligerents were the Hutu; however, as with most ethnic conflicts, not all Hutu wanted to kill Tutsi.
 A survivor, Mectilde, described the Hutu breakdown as follows: 10% helped, 30% forced, 20% reluctant, and 40% willing.
 For the willing, a rewards structure was put in place.
 For the unwilling, a punishment system was in effect.
 The combination, Professor Bhavnani argues, is a behavioral norm enforced by in-group policing.
-Instead of the typical peer pressure associated with western high school students, the peer pressure within the Rwandan genocide, where Tutsi and Hutu have inter-married, worked under coercion.
-Property destruction, rape, incarceration, and death faced the Hutu who were unwilling to commit to the genocide or protected the Tutsi from violence.
+Instead of the typical peer pressure associated with Western high school students, the peer pressure within the Rwandan genocide, where Tutsi and Hutu have inter-married, worked under coercion.
+Property destruction, rape, incarceration, and death faced the Hutu who were unwilling to commit to the genocide or protect the Tutsi from violence.

 When observing a sample community of 3426 in the village of Tare during the genocide, McDoom found that neighborhoods and familial structures are important micro-spaces that helped determine if an individual would participate in violence.
 Physical proximity increases the likelihood of social interaction and influence.
 For example, starting at a set point such as the home of a "mobilizing" agent for the Hutu (any individual who planned or led an attack in the village), the proportion of convicts living in a 100m radius of a resident is almost twice as many for convicts (individuals convicted of genocide by the gacaca, a local institution of transitional justice that allows villagers to adjudicate on many of the perpetrators' crimes by themselves) as for non-convicts.
 As the radius increases, so does the proportion decrease.
 This data implies that "social influence" was a major factor.
 Looking at neighborhoods, an individual is 4% more likely to join the genocide for every single percentage point increase in the proportion of convicted perpetrators living within a 100m radius of them.
 Looking at familial structures, for any individual, each percentage point increase in the proportion of genocide participants in the individual's household increased their chances of joining the violence by 21 to 25%.